|

 - Get your wick ready.

-height of the jam jar and how much wax you will be adding to the jam jar.
+- You will need to cut your wick to an appropriate height based on the height of the jam jar and how much wax you will be adding to the jam jar.
+The wick should be approximately 1.5 cm (½ inch) longer than the your candle will be high.

 Step 3

 - Melt your stearin, wax and any dye.
-If you want, you can also add an
+If you want, you can also add an essential oil.

 Step 4